Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

 Practitioners who use their own sexual energy, mostly internally, are defined as the “right-hand” or “white Tantra”.
 This path includes traditional Hindu practices such as asceticism and meditation.

-The other path, the “left-hand” or “red Tantra” involves direct sexual contact between love partners, use of alcohol and other intoxicants.
+The other path, the “left-hand” or “red Tantra” involves direct sexual contact between love partners, the use of alcohol and other intoxicants.

 Tantra meditation and practice